AMUSED: An Annotation Framework of Multi-modal Social Media Data: Results

 \section{Results}

-For the use case of misinformation on COVID-19, we identified IFCN as the data source, and we collected data from different social media platforms.
-We found that around 51\% of news articles contain linked their content to social media websites.
-Overall, we have collected 8077 fact-checked news articles from 105 countries in 40 languages.
-A detailed description of social media data extracted using the AMUSED framework is presented in table \ref{tab:datasum}.
+For the use case of COVID-19 Misinformation, we identified Poynter and Snopes as the data source, and we collected data from different social media platforms.
+We found that around 51\% of news articles linked their content to social media websites.
+Overall, we have collected 8,077 fact-checked news articles from 105 countries in 40 languages.
+We have cleaned the hyperlinks collected using the AMUSED framework and filtered the social media posts by removing the duplicates using the unique identifier.
+Finally, we will release the data as open-source.

-We have cleaned the hyperlinks collected using the AMUSED framework.
-We filtered the social media posts by removing the duplicates using a unique identifier of social media post.
-We have presented a timeline plot of data collected from different social media platforms in figure \ref{figure:timeline}.
 We plotted the data from those social media platform which has the total number of post more than 25 unique posts in Table \ref{tab:datafake} because it depreciates the plot distribution.
-We dropped the plot from Pinterest(3), Whatsapp(23), Tiktok(25), Reddit(43).
-The plot shows that most of the social media posts are from Facebook and Twitter, then followed by YouTube, then Wikipedia and Instagram.
-We have also presented the class distribution of these social media post in table \ref{tab:datafake}.
-The figure \ref{figure:timeline} shows that the number of post overall social media post was maximum during the mid-March to mid-May, 2020.
-Misinformation also follows the trend of the COVID-19 situation in many countries because the number of social media post also decreased after June 2020.
-The possible reason could be either the spread of misinformation is reduced, or fact-checking websites are not focusing on this issue as during the early stage.
+We dropped the plot from Pinterest~(3), Whatsapp~(23), Tiktok~(25), Reddit~(43).
+The plot shows that most of the social media posts are from Facebook and Twitter, followed by YouTube, Wikipedia and Instagram.
+Table~\ref{tab:datafake} also presents the class distribution of these posts.
+Misinformation also follows the COVID-19 situation in many countries because the number of social media posts also decreased after June 2020.
+The possible reason could be either that the spread of Misinformation is reduced or that fact-checking websites are not focusing on this issue as during the early stage.